cotteux/mqttos/README.md

 -Public server Version with limited fonctionnality but full privacy and no need of internet.
        You can use a small raspberry pi into a server node.
 I use a small Orange pi one 512 meg and it's work great.

--Private server version with come with advance options and keeps track of users and log.
+-Private server version with come with advance options and keeps track of users and log.Also need internet for some functionnalities like email, weather ...

 ## Available for the Public Version